 1. The quality of US MBA programs

-It’s no fluke that US business schools, such as Harvard, Stanford, and Wharton, consistently top MBA rankings.
+Historically, US business schools, such as Harvard, Stanford, and Wharton, have consistently topped global MBA rankings.
 Their solid scores across key metrics such as employability, return on investment (ROI), and alumni outcomes prove why they’re typically seen as the best business schools in the US.

-Even with most of the M7 business schools—an elite club featuring the likes of Harvard, Wharton, and Stanford—missing from the latest Global MBA ranking by the Financial Times due to a covid rankings boycott, nearly half of the 100 schools ranked by the FT were still from the US.
+This remains true despite some fluctuation in the rankings among M7 business schools, an elite club featuring the likes of Harvard, Wharton, and Stanford.
+In the Global MBA ranking by the Financial Times, more than half of the top 20 schools were from the US.

-A top MBA from the US continues to pay off long after you graduate too, with the brand association of a Harvard, Stanford, or Columbia Business School standing out on your resume for life.
+This means that a top MBA from the US continues to pay off long after you graduate, with the brand association of a Harvard, Stanford, or Columbia Business School standing out on your resume for life.

 2. The value of the two-year US MBA